Scrumpis/Eindica_Subtel_EPSPS_CNV/README.md

 ------------------

 ### <ins>About:</ins>
-This repository was developed to improve the transparency and reproducibilty of the computational methods used in the _Nature Communications_ article _Subtelomeric 5-enolpyruvylshikimate-3-phosphate synthase copy number variation confers glyphosate resistance in Eleusine indica_.
+This repository was developed to improve the transparency and reproducibilty of the computational methods used in the _Nature Communications_ article "Subtelomeric 5-enolpyruvylshikimate-3-phosphate synthase copy number variation confers glyphosate resistance in _Eleusine indica_".
 Please feel free to use any or all of the visualization methods or plot code provided in this repository.

 ------------------